-SFT have also used the advantages of merger to make progress in other clinical areas, for example, in Robotic Surgery, where there is now a general surgery robot at each hospital site.
-As a single trust, they have benefitted from a collaborative approach to training and patient selection for robotic surgery, and have now operated on well over 100 patients using the robot.
-In Infection Prevention and Control, YDH now has a 24/7 IP&C advice service for the first time, and there is harmonisation of outbreak control procedures.
+The merger has provided other benefits of scale in clinical areas including Robotic Surgery, where there is now a general surgery robot at each hospital site.
+As a single trust we have benefitted from a collaborative approach to training and patient selection for robotic surgery, and have now operated on well over 100 patients.